RasaHQ/financial-demo/README.md

 ### Preparation

+Before you can create the EKS cluster, you must install  `eksctl`, `kubectl`, `helm`, `jp`, and define some environment variables.

 #### Install eksctl

 See the [installation instructions](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)

-If you use Ubuntu, you can just issue the command:
+If you use Ubuntu, you can issue the command:

 ```bash
 make install-eksctl